anthonyrisinger/cga/README.md

      - Achieve less than 50% overhead vs pure traditional
      - Support runtime switching based on profiling

-3. **Debugging Visualization System**
-   Build a system that helps developers understand CGA algorithm behavior.
+3. **Non-Euclidean Extension**
+   Extend your geometric kernel to handle spherical and hyperbolic geometry.
-   - Input: Geometric operation trace
+   - Input: Geometric primitives with specified curvature
-   - Output: Step-by-step visualization
+   - Output: Intersection results in appropriate geometry
    - Requirements:
-     - Show dual operations geometrically
-     - Visualize wedge products as swept volumes
-     - Highlight numerical conditioning issues
-     - Compare CGA and traditional algorithm steps side-by-side
-     - Export operation statistics for analysis
+     - Use signature change for different geometries
+     - Maintain unified interface across all curvatures
+     - Compare with specialized non-Euclidean algorithms
+     - Document where GA approach excels or struggles

 ---

 *The principles of architectural simplification through geometric unification extend naturally into visual computing, where the boundaries between graphics and vision dissolve when viewed through the right mathematical lens...*

-### Chapter 9: Visual Computing: Where Graphics and Vision Meet
+### Chapter 9: Visual Computing: Architectural Unity in a Probabilistic World

 Computer graphics and computer vision have evolved distinct mathematical toolkits, each refined through decades of research and engineering.
 Graphics leverages 4×4 matrix pipelines optimized for GPU acceleration, quaternions for smooth rotation interpolation, and specialized shading models tuned for real-time performance.
 Computer vision employs homogeneous coordinates for projective geometry, Plücker coordinates for spatial reasoning, and manifold optimization techniques for 3D reconstruction.
 These tools excel within their domains, representing generations of optimization for their specific use cases.

 The architectural challenge emerges at the boundaries.
 Modern systems like visual SLAM, augmented reality, and computational photography must seamlessly integrate both rendering and reconstruction.
 Consider a visual SLAM system processing sensor data: the rendering pipeline uses 4×4 projection matrices optimized for GPU execution, feature matching operates in 2D image coordinates with subpixel precision, triangulation employs either linear least squares or Plücker coordinates depending on the configuration, and bundle adjustment optimizes over $SO(3) \times \mathbb{R}^3$ using specialized parameterizations to avoid singularities.
 Each subsystem speaks a different mathematical dialect, requiring careful translation at every interface.
+Moreover, each component must propagate uncertainty through its computations—a challenge that traditional deterministic frameworks handle through auxiliary covariance matrices and Jacobian-based propagation.

 These translations introduce both computational overhead and conceptual friction.
 Converting between quaternion rotations and rotation matrices for different subsystems adds unnecessary operations.
 Maintaining consistency between the graphics projection matrix and the computer vision camera model requires careful bookkeeping.
 The impedance mismatch between rendering's forward projection and vision's inverse reconstruction complicates unified pipelines.
 Each translation point becomes a potential source of numerical error and architectural complexity.

 Geometric algebra offers a coherent framework for problems at this intersection—not as a replacement for specialized tools, but as a way to reduce architectural friction when consistent geometric reasoning matters more than raw performance.
 The geometric product's decomposition—"The Shape of One is Two"—preserves complete information about geometric relationships, enabling unified operations across traditionally separate domains.
+However, this deterministic elegance must confront the probabilistic reality of modern visual computing, where uncertainty propagation and sparse optimization dominate production systems.
 This chapter examines where GA provides genuine engineering value for visual computing and where traditional methods remain superior.

 #### Camera Models: From Matrices to Geometric Incidence